 Along the beam, my arms stretched out,

-as if I love the load.
+as if I loved the load.

 But I slipped and fell, then lay and wept